Information on self-isolation and returning to work after self-isolation and/or COVID-19 diagnosis.

 I am feeling ill with cough and flu-like symptoms.
 What should I do?

 If you feel unwell, it may be the case that you have a common cold or flu, rather than COVID-19.
 Regardless, if you have cough and flu-like symptoms, however mild, please self-isolate and get tested.
-Please also use the BC self-assessment tool to help determine if you need further assessment by a physician, nurse practitioner or a local collection (testing) centre.

 Find your local collection centre for testing by the following links.
 You can also call 8-1-1 to find the nearest centre.